bridget-basiq/developers/content/API-Reference/5+Navigation/introduction.md

 Chargetrip navigation allows you to build a complete turn-by-turn experience for electric vehicles.
 It takes a Chargetrip route and turns it into instructions that you can use inside a dedicated routing provider.

 ## Providers
-The navigation product works by providing instructions that can be inserted into routing providers.
+The navigation product works by generating instructions that can be used within a routing provider.
 Supported providers are:

 - Mapbox